SatvikHatulkar/Suksma-Grahaka/README.md

   - Stores the data in a persistent file for analysis.

 - **Data Exfiltration Module**
-  - (Optional) Transfers captured logs and screenshots from the victim’s machine to an attacker-controlled host (via custom network or file-transfer logic).
+  - (TODO) Transfers captured logs and screenshots from the victim’s machine to an attacker-controlled host (via custom network or file-transfer logic).

 ---